pietrobernard/jetson-nano-stuff/README.md

 ```python
 import dask_cudf
 ```
 it should display a message just like the one we had when importing `cudf`.
-Here you can find (RAPIDS 10 minutes guide to `cuDF` and `Dask-cuDF`)[https://docs.rapids.ai/api/cudf/stable/user_guide/10min/].
+Here you can find [RAPIDS 10 minutes guide to `cuDF` and `Dask-cuDF`](https://docs.rapids.ai/api/cudf/stable/user_guide/10min/).
 As it was said before, notice that some of these examples do not work because at the time these versions were released, some features were still under development and will throw `NotImplemented` errors.

 #### 8.4) Installing the Dask-cuDF dashboard